-The pink grapefruit is rich in antioxidant lycopene, which is also present in tomatoes.
+The pink grapefruit is rich in the antioxidant lycopene, which is also present in tomatoes.
 Pink grapefruit helps prevent damage to your arteries and doesn’t affect blood sugar levels very much.

 Disregard the old myth that all saturated fats are bad and the leading cause of cardiovascular diseases like atherosclerosis.
-Regular consumption of coconut oil – about 2 or 3 tablespoons per day – can help to reduce plaque build-up in the arteries by aiding the conversion of cholesterol in the blood stream into a form that our bodies can use.
+Regular consumption of coconut oil – about 2 or 3 tablespoons per day – can help to reduce plaque build-up in the arteries by aiding the conversion of cholesterol in the bloodstream into a form that our bodies can use.
 This way, there won’t be plaque buildup in your arteries.

 Ginger has many amazing qualities.
-It’s anti-inflammatory and works similar to aspirin, but without any of the side-effects.
+It’s anti-inflammatory and works similar to aspirin, but without any of the side effects.
 Ginger fights against atherosclerosis, which is the hardening of the arteries.
 Ginger inhibits abnormal platelet aggregation, which is a part of blood that can “clump” together and cause blood clotting.
 Ginger may also increase ATP production in the heart and enhance calcium transport within heart cells.

 Eat as many of them as you can and stay consistent by eating at least 1-2 of these foods daily.